istupakov/onnx-asr/README.md

 > Supports **Parakeet v2 (En) / v3 (Multilingual)**, **Canary v2 (Multilingual)** and **GigaAM v2/v3 (Ru)** models!

 The **onnx-asr** package supports many modern ASR [models](#supported-models-architectures) and the following features:
- * Runs on Windows, Linux, and MacOS on a variety of devices, from IoT devices with Arm CPUs to servers with Nvidia GPUs ([benchmarks](#benchmarks))
+ * Works on a wide range of devices, from small IoT devices to servers with powerful GPUs ([benchmarks](#benchmarks))
+ * Runs on Windows, Linux, and macOS on x86 or Arm CPUs and can use CUDA, TensorRT, CoreML, ROCm, and DirectML
+ * NumPy versions from 1.21.6 to 2.4+ and Python versions from 3.10 to 3.14 are supported
- * Loading models from hugging face or local folders (including quantized versions)
+ * Loading models from Hugging Face or local folders (including quantized versions)
- * Accepts wav files or NumPy arrays (built-in support for file reading and resampling)
+ * Accepts WAV files or NumPy arrays (built-in support for reading and resampling files)
+ * Custom models (if their architecture is supported)
  * Batch processing
- * (experimental) Longform recognition with VAD (Voice Activity Detection)
+ * (experimental) Longform recognition using VAD (Voice Activity Detection)
- * (experimental) Returns token timestamps
+ * (experimental) Returns token timestamps and logprobs
  * Simple CLI
  * Online demo in [HF Spaces](https://istupakov-onnx-asr.hf.space/)